 Harry Potter in German

 In Germany, it’s not uncommon for a voice actor or actress to consistently serve as the voice for a certain character or Hollywood star over years and years.
-Professional voice over artists are even recognized for their hard behind-the-scenes work with the German dubbing awards!
+Professional voice over artists are even recognized for their skill and hard behind-the-scenes work with the German dubbing awards!

 It’s therefore no big surprise that the German language Harry Potter voice overs largely use the same actors to voice the same characters throughout the series of films.